Microsoft Software Donations Program Guidelines

 Nonprofits, Charities and Libraries:

-- Donations are available only to Canadian Registered Charities registered with the Canada Revenue Agency, Canadian nonprofits incorporated either provincially or at the federal level, and Canadian public libraries with a library symbol from Library and Archives Canada.
+- Products are available only to Canadian Registered Charities registered with the Canada Revenue Agency, Canadian nonprofits incorporated either provincially or at the federal level, and Canadian public libraries with a library symbol from Library and Archives Canada.

-- Public libraries may request Microsoft software donations through this program only for use on public access computers or on computers that are used to directly manage either the public access computers or the library's public access program.
+- Public libraries may request Microsoft software products through this program only for use on public access computers or on computers that are used to directly manage either the public access computers or the library's public access program.

 - Microsoft reserves the right to grant or deny an organization's request at any time, for any reason.

 Eligible Organization Types:

 The Microsoft Software Donation Program serves nonprofit organizations whose mission benefits the local community.
 This could include organizations with the following missions:

 - Providing relief to the poor